EHF European League

 The EHF European League is an annual men's handball club competition organised by the European Handball Federation (EHF) since 1981.
 It is the second-tier competition of European club handball, ranking only below the EHF Champions League.
 Previously called the EHF Cup, the competition will be known as the EHF European League from the season 2020–21.
-Portuguese side Benfica are the current holders.
+SG Flensburg-Handewitt are the current holders.

 History

 It was formerly known as the IHF Cup until 1993.
 Also, starting from the 2012–13 season the competition has been merged with the EHF Cup Winners' Cup.
 The EHF coefficient rank decides, which teams have access and in which stage they enter.